unknot-js/unknot/README.md

 Unknot is an experiment combining FRP patterns with DOM querying, to attempt to remove the complexity of the page lifecycle when declaring relationships between events and DOM manipulation.

-Unknot is implemented using Kefir, and the examples below assume some knowledge of a Functional Reactive Programming library (TODO: make this not so).
+Unknot is implemented using the [Kefir](https://rpominov.github.io/kefir), and the examples below assume some knowledge of Functional Reactive Programming patterns (TODO: make this not so).

 The goal is to create a declarative environment for smaller applications that don't require the complexity of React (or the view rendering); where jQuery might be the tool of choice for adding a handful of interactions to the page.